kkruecke/cplus-documentation/notes/forwarding-refs.rst

 While ``T&&`` looks just like an rvalue reference (:ref:`rvalue-reference`), when ``&&`` is used for a function template parameter, it is called a **forwarding refernence**, and unlike an rvalue reference, a forwarding reference can bind to both rvalues and lvalues, to *const* and *non-const*, to *volatile*, to everything.
 Its purpose is to support *argument forwarding*: to allow you to pass the argument on unchanged to other function(s).
 An example of *argument forwarding* is the ``emplace`` method of many STL containers.
 ``template<typename...
-ARGS>emplace (ARGS&&... args)`` allows the new container element to be constructed using *placement new* avoiding unnecessary copy or move operations.
+ARGS>emplace (ARGS&&... args)`` allows a new container element to be constructed by forwarding its constructor parameters directly to *placement new* avoiding unnecessary copy or move operations.

 Forwarding reference take advantage of the new **C++11** reference collapsing rules.
 In **C++11**, unlike previous versions, you can syntactically have a reference to a reference, and the following reference collapsing rules apply: